MaastrichtUniversity/dh-utils/irods/irodsCreateDataStewards/README.md

 # Usage
 1. Get a working _rodsadmin_ connection through `iinit` to iRODS server of choice.
 1. The script take as input a DataStewards.csv file.
-The csv file must contain 3 columns comma separated:
+The csv file must contain 4 columns comma separated:
 	* the project full path
 	* the principal investigator user name
 	* the data steward user name
+	* the data stewards displayname (First and Last name)

     Examples:
     ```